Frozen shoulder: causes, stages, and what to do

 Frozen shoulder is one of the most painful and misunderstood shoulder conditions.
 Understanding the stages helps you manage it better.

-Frozen shoulder, also called adhesive capsulitis, affects roughly one in twenty adults at some point in their life.
-It is more common in women, in people between 40 and 60, and in people with diabetes.
+Frozen shoulder, also called adhesive capsulitis, is more common in women, in people between 40 and 60, and in people with diabetes.
 The shoulder becomes progressively stiffer and more painful, often for no obvious reason.
 Many people wait months before seeking help, assuming the pain will go away on its own.
-It usually does eventually, but the process can be shortened significantly with the right treatment at the right stage.
+Many cases do improve over time, but recovery is often slow and some stiffness can remain.
+The right treatment at the right stage may help ease symptoms and support a better outcome.

 What actually happens in frozen shoulder